noahigram/FranchiseCockpit/README.md

-# Best Case, Worst Case Franchise Simulator
+# Franchise Cockpit Simulator

-A Streamlit application that simulates different franchise scenarios and their outcomes based on user choices between best and worst case scenarios.
+An interactive Streamlit application that simulates franchise business decisions and their impacts through a series of scenario-based choices.

 ## Description

-The "Best Case, Worst Case" simulator helps franchise owners or potential franchise owners explore different business scenarios.
-Users can:

-1. Enter their own scenario topic or choose from randomly generated options
-2. Make a series of choices between "best case" and "worst case" paths
-3. See the simulated impact of these decisions on their franchise venture

-The simulator provides a realistic way to explore different decision paths and their potential consequences in the franchising world.
+The Franchise Cockpit Simulator helps franchise owners and potential entrepreneurs explore different business scenarios and their outcomes.
+Users navigate through business challenges, making strategic decisions that affect key performance metrics.
+The simulator provides a safe environment to experiment with different approaches to franchise management.

+## Key Features

+- **Interactive Decision Making**: Choose between different approaches to business challenges
+- **Real-time Metric Tracking**: Monitor how decisions impact cash flow, customer satisfaction, growth potential, and risk level
+- **Decision Path Visualization**: View a visual representation of your decision journey
+- **AI-Generated Analysis**: Receive an AI-powered analysis of your business strategy at the end of the simulation
+- **Human-Friendly Impact Descriptions**: Get narrative explanations of how your choices affect your business
+- **Responsive UI**: Clean, modern interface with intuitive navigation
+- **Custom Scenarios**: Enter your own scenario topics for personalized simulations

-## How to Run
+## Testing

 1. Install the required dependencies: